RickStrahl/WestWindWebConnection-Documentation/User-Guide/Web-Connection-Configuration-and-Deployment/Deploying-your-Web-Connection-Application/COM-Server-Configuration/When-to-use-COM-Mode-Production-Sites.md

-﻿Web Connection supports both File based and COM operation.
+Web Connection supports both File based and COM operation.
 File based is meant for development while COM based is meant for deployed applications, but it's also possible to run file based in production.

 ### COM Advantages